shamosha/ECA/README.md

 - scipy
 - python-igraph
 - rich
-# Running a simple demo
+# Running a Simple Demo
 `python main.py`
-# More setting
+# More Setting
 Modify the line "args={'n_nodes':40,...}" in main.py, or use command line like:
 `python main.py --n_nodes=40 --text=0`